fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 * Starting from there, you can have several subpages that can be stored in subfolders of your repository.

-* It is advisable to name the entry page of ech subproject also index.html
+* It is advisable to name the entry page of each subproject also index.html

 ---